abeersaad0/SCD/README.md

 -------------
 AraSCD was designed into three subsets: easy, medium, and hard instances.
 1. Easy instances cover all resources.
 Two poets: one from the Abbasid era and another from the Modern era.
 A medicine book and a geography book.
 The last author is a newspaper writer.
-2. Medium instances cover two resources. three poets from the Abbasid era and two literature books.
+2. Medium instances cover two resources.
+Three poets from the Abbasid era and two literature books.
 3. Hard instances cover resource.
 Five poets during the Abbasid era.